 UIC Provost and Vice Chancellor for Academic Affairs

-Poser’s research interests include professional responsibility, with a focus on multijurisdictional and multidisciplinary practice.
+Dr. Poser’s scholarship is primarily in the areas of tort law and legal ethics, with a focus on multijurisdictional and multidisciplinary practice.
 She has written and spoken widely on these issues.
-In 2003, she served as the Reporter to the Nebraska State Bar Association Committee that reviewed the Model Rules of Professional Conduct and proposed their adoption in Nebraska.
-She has also published articles on Tort law and participated in interdisciplinary empirical research and scholarship on the effects of Tort rules.
+In 2003, she served as the Reporter to the Nebraska State Bar Association Committee that proposed the adoption of the Model Rules of Professional Conduct to the Nebraska Supreme Court.
+She has published articles on Tort law and participated in interdisciplinary empirical research and scholarship on the effects of Tort rules.

-Dr. Poser was a member of the Board of Humanities Nebraska and the Strategic Air & Space Museum.
-She served as a member of the Board of Directors of the American Civil Liberties Union of Nebraska and the National Board of Directors of the ACLU.
-At Nebraska, she received the Law College Distinguished Teacher award in 2004.
-In 2006, she received the Shining Light Award from the Nebraska State Bar Foundation and in 2011, she was awarded the Outstanding Contributor to Women in the Law by the Nebraska State Bar Association.
+Dr. Poser received the Law College Distinguished Teacher award in 2004.
+In 2006, she received the Shining Light Award from the Nebraska State Bar Foundation for outstanding service, and in 2011, she was named the Outstanding Contributor to Women in the Law by the Nebraska State Bar Association.